marianaprytula/New_York_City_Airbnb_Open_Data_Analysis-/README.md

 ## New York City Airbnb Open Data Analysis

-This project presents a Tableau visualization for analyzing the [New York City Airbnb Dataset](https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data) from Kaggle.
+- **This project presents a Tableau visualization for analyzing the [New York City Airbnb Dataset](https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data) from Kaggle**.
 ---

 ### Project Overview